marcoalopez/GrainSizeTools/README.md

 ![](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/new_header.png)

-*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2017/12/22*
+*This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update (website): 2018/01/02*

 [GrainSizeTools script](http://marcoalopez.github.io/GrainSizeTools/) is a free open-source cross-platform script written in [Python](https://www.python.org/) that provides several tools to visualize and characterize the grain size in polycrystalline materials from thin sections.
 The script is suitable to use for paleopiezometry (paleowattmetry) studies and to derive the actual 3D grain size distribution using the Saltykov and the two-step methods.
-The script **does not require a previous experience with Python programming language** (see [documentation](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md) and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
+The script **does not require a previous experience with Python programming language** (see below and [FAQ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/FAQ.md)).
 For users with coding skills, the script is organized in a modular way using functions facilitating to modify, reuse or extend the code if needed.

 **Last release 2017/12/22, v1.4.2**
-**Now (v1.4.x) includes the ability to estimate differential stress via piezometers!** (including multiple piezometric relations for comparison)
+**versions 1.4.x include the ability to estimate differential stress via piezometers** (with multiple piezometric relations for comparison!)

 ## Features at a glance